2023 Best Civil Engineering Schools in Ohio

 Read full report on Civil Engineering at University of Cincinnati - Main Campus

-Ohio University - Athens Campus ranked #6 on this year’s Best Civil Engineering Schools in Ohio list.
-OHIO Athens is a fairly large public school located in the distant town of Athens.
+With a ranking of #6, Ohio University - Athens Campus did quite well on this year’s best schools for civil engineering students.
+OHIO Athens is a very large public school located in the distant town of Athens.

 While working on their degree, civil eng majors at OHIO Athens accumulate an average of around $27,000 in student debt.